freirexd/freirexd/README.md

 Back-end Developer
 ------------------

-I have been learning to code for 3 months, after switching my career.
-I started with HTML, CSS and JavaScript, but have really found a passion for backend development and now im learning more about Python and Java.
+I work as a Ruby on Rails developer for almost a year, after switching my career.
+I started with HTML, CSS and JavaScript, but have really found a passion for backend development and now im learning more about Ruby.

 * 🌍  I'm based in Goiânia-GO Brasil
 * ✉️  You can contact me at [matheusfreire09@live.com](mailto:matheusfreire09@live.com)